tcallister/gwtc3-spin-studies/docs/componentspinmodels.rst

     A notebook that demonstrates how to load in, inspect, and manipulate this output file can be found `here <https://github.com/tcallister/gwtc3-spin-studies/blob/main/data/inspect_component_spin_beta_plus_mixture.ipynb>`__.

-Beta Plus Truncated Mixture |betaplustruncmixture-image|
+Beta + Truncated Mixture |betaplustruncmixture-image|
 --------------------------------------------------------

 .. |betaplustruncmixture-image| image:: images/model-cartoons-betaTruncated.pdf